Autianic/clockworkpi-linux/README.md

 exist to ensure a clean build before you start building the package using `makepkg`.

+U-Boot images will be later used to write them into an area of the first 32K sectors.
+You may get these from the releases section instead:

+- `idbloader-ddr-800MHz.img`
+- `uboot.img`
+- `trust.img`

+Place them next to the directory of the chroot.

+There is also a 666MHz and a 933MHz variant of the idbloader which you may like to use instead.

 If you want to compile the U-Boot images from source, build these packages in the following order: